KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Natalia described the Django community as being lovable, open, tolerant, and receptive.
 She has felt welcome in the community from the first moment and called it a safe space.

+Django is looking for volunteers.
+Check out the info in Natalia's talk about how you can help and consider applying to Djangonaut Space.

+What a Django Fellow does, according to ChatGPT
 ![](djangocon-us-2024-recap-images/natalia-a-django-fellow.png)

 Label, observe, track, reproduce